-- (a) a person included in the definition of "US person" under Rule 902 of Regulation S under the 1933 Act; or - (b) a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission ("CFTC") Rule 4.7.
+- (a) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or - (b) a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission (CFTC) Rule 4.7.

-For the avoidance of doubt, a person is excluded from this definition of US Person only if he or it is outside both the definition of "US person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7.
+For the avoidance of doubt, a person is excluded from this definition of US Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7.

 Valuation Point means the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the Manager carries out a valuation of the Scheme Property for the purpose of determining the price at which Units may be issued, cancelled or redeemed.
-The current Valuation Point is normally at 12.00 noon London time on a Dealing Day for all Funds.
+The current Valuation Point is normally at 12.00 noon London time on a Dealing Day.
 Special valuations may take place if at any time the Manager considers it desirable to do so.